-Schizophrenia is a mental disorder that can affect an individual’s functional life areas and disrupts their perception of reality.
+Schizophrenia is a mental disorder that can affect an individual’s life functional life areas and disrupts their perception of reality.
 There is no known complete cure for schizophrenia, however, treatment options are available that help manages the symptoms and help a person lead a normal life.

 This mental disorder is a serious condition that can affect the way a person thinks, feels, their relationships, and decision-making abilities as well.